Childminder arrested after Jeffreys Bay toddler found with open wounds

 A 59-year-old childminder is expected to appear in an Eastern Cape court on Monday after being arrested on child abuse charges.

-Police spokesperson Brigadier Nobuntu Gantana said the woman was arrested in Jeffreys Bay on New Year’s Day after a two-year-old girl in her care was found with open wounds.
+Police spokesperson Brig Nobuntu Gantana said the woman was arrested in Jeffreys Bay on New Year’s Day after a two-year-old girl in her care was found with open wounds.

 “At the scene, police found a two-year-old girl with open wounds on her upper body.